Problem of Apollonius: Number of solutions

 Figure 11: An Apollonius problem with no solutions.
 A solution circle (pink) must cross the dashed given circle (black) to touch both of the other given circles (also black).

-The problem of counting the number of solutions to different types of Apollonius' problem belongs to the field of enumerative geometry.
-The general number of solutions for each of the ten types of Apollonius' problem is given in Table 1 above.
+The problem of counting the number of solutions to different types of Apollonius's problem belongs to the field of enumerative geometry.
+The general number of solutions for each of the ten types of Apollonius's problem is given in Table 1 above.
 However, special arrangements of the given elements may change the number of solutions.
-For illustration, Apollonius' problem has no solution if one circle separates the two (Figure 11); to touch both the solid given circles, the solution circle would have to cross the dashed given circle; but that it cannot do, if it is to touch the dashed circle tangentially.
+For illustration, Apollonius's problem has no solution if one circle separates the two (Figure 11); to touch both the solid given circles, the solution circle would have to cross the dashed given circle; but that it cannot do, if it is to touch the dashed circle tangentially.
 Conversely, if three given circles are all tangent at the same point, then any circle tangent at the same point is a solution; such Apollonius problems have an infinite number of solutions.
 If any of the given circles are identical, there is likewise an infinity of solutions.
-If only two given circles are identical, there are only two distinct given circles; the centers of the solution circles form a hyperbola, as used in one solution to Apollonius' problem.
+If only two given circles are identical, there are only two distinct given circles; the centers of the solution circles form a hyperbola, as used in one solution to Apollonius's problem.

 An exhaustive enumeration of the number of solutions for all possible configurations of three given circles, points or lines was first undertaken by Muirhead in 1896, although earlier work had been done by Stoll and Study.
 However, Muirhead's work was incomplete; it was extended in 1974 and a definitive enumeration, with 33 distinct cases, was published in 1983.
-Although solutions to Apollonius' problem generally occur in pairs related by inversion, an odd number of solutions is possible in some cases, e.g., the single solution for PPP, or when one or three of the given circles are themselves solutions.
-(An example of the latter is given in the section on Descartes' theorem.)
+Although solutions to Apollonius's problem generally occur in pairs related by inversion, an odd number of solutions is possible in some cases, e.g., the single solution for PPP, or when one or three of the given circles are themselves solutions.
+(An example of the latter is given in the section on Descartes's theorem.)
 However, there are no Apollonius problems with seven solutions.
 Alternative solutions based on the geometry of circles and spheres have been developed and used in higher dimensions.

-Mutually tangent given circles: Soddy's circles and Descartes' theorem
+Mutually tangent given circles: Soddy's circles and Descartes's theorem

-If the three given circles are mutually tangent, Apollonius' problem has five solutions.
+If the three given circles are mutually tangent, Apollonius's problem has five solutions.
 Three solutions are the given circles themselves, since each is tangent to itself and to the other two given circles.
 The remaining two solutions (shown in red in Figure 12) correspond to the inscribed and circumscribed circles, and are called Soddy's circles.
-This special case of Apollonius' problem is also known as the four coins problem.
+This special case of Apollonius's problem is also known as the four coins problem.
 The three given circles of this Apollonius problem form a Steiner chain tangent to the two Soddy's circles.

-Figure 12: The two solutions (red) to Apollonius' problem with mutually tangent given circles (black), labeled by their curvatures.
+Figure 12: The two solutions (red) to Apollonius's problem with mutually tangent given circles (black), labeled by their curvatures.